Great Minds in STEM (GMiS) is pleased to announce the

 - Earned an undergraduate or graduate degree in a STEM field of study

-Applicants to the GMiS California Medical Scholarship Program must submit the following documents:
+Applicants to the GMiS California Medical Scholarships must submit the following documents:

 - Current Resume: Two-page limit